 - Connection to/Coordination with on-campus resources, including—but not limited to—Center for Academic and Student Achievement (CASA), Counseling and Psychological Services (CAPS), Student Housing and Residential Education (SHARE), Student Disability Services (SDS).
 Case Management can serve as a primary contact for students on campus; this can be particularly useful for students who are interfacing with multiple offices and staff, and who may be overwhelmed by trying to navigate these resources on their own.

 - Off Campus Referral Support—which may include education and support regarding how to understand and navigate health insurance (whether using USF student insurance or other coverage), what types of treatment options are available, how to search for treatment providers who meet their needs and accept their plan, and how to contact/connect with providers.

 - Crisis response and support, including consultation with concerned parties, coordination of campus resources/response, and direct outreach/engagement with students of concern.

 - Workshops and presentations, for students as well as staff, faculty, and community partners regarding how to best respond to and support students who are experiencing challenges and/or concerning behaviors.

 Please note that Case Managers at USF operate in a non-clinical capacity and are not able to provide counseling or therapy to students.

-Dr. Dan McPherson, Associate Dean of Students, provides case management services to graduate students.
+Dr. Dan McPherson, Associate Dean of Students, provides case management services to undergraduate and graduate students.
 He has been at USF in the capacity as a faculty member and administrator within the Graduate School of Education.
 With a degree in Clinical Psychology, he works to link with graduate students with resources, both on-campus and off-campus, that support a student’s journey toward successful completion of their degree program.

 Dr. McPherson can be reached at firstname.lastname@example.org or 415-422-4099.